NHSDTC - Most Frequently Asked Questions

 Drill Team Championships

-QUESTION #1 - The NHSDTC looks like Two Different Events - True?
+QUESTION #1 - The NHSDTC looks like Many Different Events - True?

 QUESTION #2 - How Many Days Do Teams Stay in Daytona Beach to Compete?

 The basic stay in Daytona Beach for the Nationals is a 4-day / 3-night stay.
-For Masters Level schools, this means most schools opt for a Thursday early afternoon check-in and a Monday morning check-out.
-Most Challenge Level schools opt for a check in on Thursday early afternoon and a Sunday morning check-out.
-Challenge Level competition schools generally stay the extra day to conduct sightseeing at the Masters Level, or to nearby educational sites of Kennedy Space Center, Embry-Riddle Aeronautical University, Bethune-Cookman College or maybe even an end-of-the-year fun trip to Universal Studios, Seaworld or Disney.
+Most schools opt for a Friday early afternoon check-in and a Monday early morning check-out.
+Schools on a time crunch or a tight budget can opt for the 3-day / 2-night stay essentially checking out of their hotel room on Sanday morning during the event and then leaving Daytona immediately after the awards ceremony that night.Some schools generally stay an extra day to conduct sightseeing at nearby educational sites of Kennedy Space Center, Embry-Riddle Aeronautical University, Bethune-Cookman College or maybe even an end-of-the-year fun trip to Universal Studios, Seaworld or Disney.

 QUESTION #3 - How Does Our Drill Unit Get Invited to Attend the NHSDTC?